 The Sub-Adviser.
-The Adviser has retained Vident Investment Advisory, LLC (the "Sub-Adviser"), located at 1125 Sanctuary Parkway, Suite 515, Alpharetta, Georgia 30009, to serve as the trading sub-adviser for the Fund.
-The Sub-Adviser is responsible for trading portfolio securities for the Fund, including selecting broker-dealers to execute purchase and sale transactions or in connection with any rebalancing, subject to the supervision of the Adviser and the Board.
+The Adviser has retained Vident Investment Advisory, LLC (the "Sub-Adviser"), located at 1125 Sanctuary Parkway, Suite 515, Alpharetta, Georgia 30009, to serve as sub-adviser for the Fund.
 The Sub-Adviser was established in 2014 and is a wholly-owned subsidiary of Vident Financial, LLC.
 Vident Financial, LLC is a wholly-owned subsidiary of the Vident Investors' Oversight Trust.
-Vince L. Birley, Mohammed Baki, and Baker Crow serve as the trustees of the Vident Investors' Oversight Trust.
+Vince L. Birley, Mohammed Baki, and W. Baker Crow serve as the trustees of the Vident Investors' Oversight Trust.

-Pursuant to an Investment Sub-Advisory Agreement between the Adviser and the Sub-Adviser (the "Sub-Advisory Agreement"), the Sub-Adviser assists the Adviser in providing day-to-day management of the Fund's portfolio.
-For its services, the Sub-Adviser is paid a fee by the Adviser, which is calculated daily and payable monthly as a percentage of the Fund's average daily net assets, at the annual rate of 0.065% on assets up to \$250,000,000, 0.06% on assets from \$250,000,000 to \$500,000,000, and 0.055% on assets in excess of \$500,000,000, subject to a minimum annual fee of \$50,000 (with a minimum annual fee of \$37,500 for the first six months of the Fund's operations).
+Pursuant to an Investment Sub-Advisory Agreement between the Adviser and the Sub-Adviser (the "Sub-Advisory Agreement"), the Sub-Adviser assists the Adviser in providing day-to-day management of the Fund's portfolios.
+For its services, the Sub-Adviser is paid a fee by the Adviser, which is calculated daily and payable monthly as a percentage of the Fund's average daily net assets, at the annual rate of 0.045% on assets up to \$250,000,000, 0.04% on assets from \$250,000,000 to \$500,000,000, and 0.035% on assets in excess of \$500,000,000, subject to a minimum annual fee of \$25,000.
+If the Adviser and Trust elect to have the Sub-Adviser manage the strategy through the use of individual bonds, rather than ETFs, once the Fund reaches \$500,000,000 in assets in excess of \$500,000,000 and 0.055% on assets in excess of \$500,000,000, calculated daily and payable monthly as a percentage of the Fund's average daily net assets.

 The Sub-Advisory Agreement was approved by the Trustees (including all the Independent Trustees) in compliance with the 1940 Act.
 The Sub-Advisory Agreement will continue in force for an initial period of up to two years.
-Thereafter, the Sub-Advisory Agreement is renewable from year to year with respect to the Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person at a meeting called for that purpose, of a majority of those Trustees who are not

-"interested persons" of the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares of the Fund.
-The Sub-Advisory Agreement will terminate automatically in the event of its assignment, and is terminable at any time without penalty by the Board or by a majority of the Fund's outstanding Shares or by the Adviser on not less than 60 days' written notice to the Sub-Adviser, or by the Sub-Adviser on 90 days' written notice to the Adviser and the Trust.
-The Sub-Advisory Agreement provides that the Sub-Adviser shall not be protected against any liability to the Trust or its shareholders by reason of willful misfeasance, bad faith, or gross negligence on its part in the performance of its duties or from reckless disregard of its obligations or duties thereunder.
+Thereafter, the Sub-Advisory Agreement is renewable from year to year with respect to the Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares of the Fund.
+The Sub-Advisory Agreement will terminate automatically in the event of its assignment, and is terminable at any time without penalty by the Board or by a majority of the Fund's outstanding Shares or by the Adviser on not less than 60 days' written notice to the Sub-Advisory Agreement provides that the Sub-Adviser shall not be protected against any liability to the Trust or its shareholders by reason of willful misfeasance, bad faith, or gross negligence on its part in the performance of its duties or from reckless disregard of its obligations or duties thereunder.

-Portfolio Managers.
-As described in the prospectus, James Fowler and Ignatius Chiang serve as the Fund's Portfolio Managers and they are responsible for the day-to-day investment management of the Fund.
-In addition to the Fund, the Portfolio Managers are responsible for the day-to-day management of certain other accounts, as listed below.
-The information below is provided as of December 31, 2022:
+Portfolio Manager.
+As described in the prospectus, Steven Todd Ruoff serves as the Fund's Portfolio Manager and he is responsible for the day-to-day investment management of the Fund.
+In addition to the Fund, the Portfolio Manager is responsible for the day-to-day management of certain other accounts, as listed below.
+The information below is provided as November 30, 2022: